Desert Ridge High School

 Desert Ridge High School (DRHS) was founded in 2002 in Mesa, Arizona, and is part of Gilbert Public Schools.

-Overview
+History

 For the 2023-24 school year Desert Ridge High School received an "A" school grade from the Arizona Department of Education.

 In 2025, yearbook advisor Jeanette Lockwood was honored with a Rising Star Award from The Journalism Education Association for her dedication to scholastic journalism and media advising at Desert Ridge High and Desert Ridge Junior High.

+Firearm incident

+In August 2023, a student was arrested after school officials at Desert Ridge High School received reports that a student had brought a firearm onto campus.
+The student fled when administrators attempted to locate him and was later found in a nearby neighborhood by a Phoenix Police School Resource Officer.
+Police said the firearm was recovered from a backpack in nearby bushes.
+Following an interview conducted in the presence of a parent, the student was charged with misconduct involving weapons and being a minor in possession of a firearm.
+The student was not publicly identified, and it was unclear whether the firearm was loaded.